danfishgold/20q/README.md

 ## Features

 It's very similar to their web client and app version, but it has three major improvements, two of which are relevant for most people:

 1. You can grade half points (for those tricky questions when you know that Kiryat Ono has a sister city in the Netherlands, but you're just not sure which one.
 2. It doesn't hide the answers for questions you've already answered

+## Running

+If you run `npm run dev` it won't work because you also need the serverless functions.
+Instead use `netlify dev`.